Kilburn Park tube station

-Kilburn Park is a London Underground station at Kilburn in the London Borough of Brent.
-It is on the Bakerloo line between Queen's Park and Maida Vale stations, and is located in London fare zone 2.
+Kilburn Park is a London Underground station, located at Kilburn in the London Borough of Brent.
+It is on the Bakerloo line, between Queen's Park and Maida Vale stations.
+It is in London fare zone 2.

 The station is situated on Cambridge Avenue approximately 100 m west of Kilburn High Road, shortly before it becomes Maida Vale, (A5).
 It is Grade II listed.

 History

 Kilburn Park was opened on 31 January 1915 as the temporary terminus of the Bakerloo line's extension from Paddington station towards Queen's Park.
 Services were extended to Queen's Park on 11 February 1915.
 At the extension's opening, Maida Vale station was not complete and the previous station was Warwick Avenue until 6 June 1915.
 The station building was designed by Stanley Heaps in a modified version of the earlier Leslie Green designed Bakerloo line stations with glazed terra cotta façades but without the large semi-circular windows at first floor level.
 It was one of the first London Underground stations built specifically to use escalators rather than lifts.
 (Note: The first escalator on the Underground was installed at Earl's Court in 1911.
 The first station built specifically for escalators was the new Central line station at Liverpool Street in 1912.
 All deep-tube stations built after 1913 were built with escalators.)

-It opened a short distance south of Kilburn High Road station which had previously handled much of the commuter traffic of the area, providing a quicker connection to the West End.